Betty Gabriel

-Early life and early roles
+Early life

-Gabriel was born January 6, 1981, in Washington D.C. and grew up in Pittsburgh, Pennsylvania and Hyattsville, Maryland.
-In 2002, Gabriel received a BSc in animal science from Iowa State University.
+Gabriel was born January 6, 1981, in Washington, D.C., and grew up in Pittsburgh, Pennsylvania, and in Hyattsville, Maryland.
+In 2002, Gabriel received a Bachelor of Science degree in Animal Science from Iowa State University.
 After college, Gabriel relocated to Chicago, studying modern dance and working as an actress in the Chicago theater community.
 In 2014, she graduated with a Master of Fine Arts in drama from Juilliard.

+Career

 After doing a bit of theater at Iowa State University, Gabriel got her start working as an actress and dancer in Chicago theater, first as part of her further studies, and then in various productions.
 Gabriel's first film role was in the 2011 drama In Memoriam.
 She began her career as a television actress with minor recurring roles in Good Girls Revolt and Westworld before landing her first major film role in the 2016 horror sequel The Purge: Election Year.

-The Purge: Election Year, featuring Gabriel's character Laney Rucker, takes place in Washington D.C., twenty years after the first Purge event.
-Gabriel's character is a notorious former gang member who patrols the streets on Purge Night armed and in an armored "triage van," giving aid to the injured and taking them to makeshift aid stations sponsored by the resistance movement.
-Gabriel's character allows the consideration to questioning "The American Nightmare," much like in the film Get Out.
+Gabriel's character allows viewers to consider whether "the American dream" has become "the American nightmare" for many African-Americans, much as in her 2017 film Get Out.